Mark Meadows, John Eastman plead not guilty and waive arraignment

 Former Trump White House chief of staff Mark Meadows and Trump-allied attorney John Eastman entered "not guilty" pleas in Georgia Tuesday, according to court records, waiving their scheduled arraignment appearances.

+All 19 defendants in the Georgia case have now waived their arraignments and pleaded "not guilty."

-Cathy Latham, former GOP chair for Coffee County and a member of the Georgia Republican Party's executive committee, also pleaded not guilty on Tuesday and waived her arraignment hearing.
+Cathy Latham, former GOP chair for Coffee County and a member of the Georgia Republican Party's executive committee, also pleaded not guilty on Tuesday and waived her arraignment hearing, as did co-defendant Misty Hampton, former Coffee County elections supervisor.
 Former President Donald Trump pleaded "not guilty" last week and waived his arraignment hearing, which is scheduled for 9:30 a.m.
 Wenesday.

 Trump and 18 co-defendants face felony charges over an alleged scheme to overturn the Peach State's 2020 presidential election results.
 Trump has been charged with racketeering and he and his co-defendants stand accused of organizing a "criminal enterprise" to thwart certification of the results of the 2020 presidential election in Georgia.
 The former president surrendered at a local jail on Aug.
 24, submitting a booking photo and his finger prints.
 He stands released on $200,000 bond.